-10 Here, we used one mixing fan to achieve well-mixed flow conditions inside the chamber.
-To ensure that the incoming gas reactant is well mixed by the mixing fan prior to depositing on the sample (see Fig. 2), we tested its concentration profile by placing the outlet at different positions inside the chamber.
+Here, we used one mixing fan to achieve well-mixed flow conditions inside the chamber.
+To ensure that the incoming gas reactant was well mixed by the mixing fan prior to depositing on the sample (see Fig. 2), we tested its concentration profile by placing the outlet at different positions inside the chamber.

-Measurements of O_3 uptake on saturated KI solutions were performed for a series of chamber outlet positions and the observed 15 C{out} are presented in Fig. 4.
+Measurements of $O_3$ uptake on saturated KI solutions were performed for a series of chamber outlet positions and the observed $C{out}$ are presented in Fig. 4.
 All the mixing ratios shown in Fig. 4 were obtained when the chamber reached a steady state, i.e., the mixing ratio at any fixed outlet position remained constant over time (see Fig. 3).
-Please note that steady-state conditions don't necessarily mean homogeneous distribution of mixing ratios inside the whole chamber (see Fig. 4).
-As the ab/adsorbing sink is situated on the chamber bottom, a (small) vertical concentration gradient from top to bottom of the chamber might be established, of which the degree depends on the specific turbulent conditions (selection of the applied fan, flow rate and 20 volume) and deposition velocities of the gas reactant.
+Please note that steady-state conditions do not necessarily mean homogeneous distribution of mixing ratios inside the whole chamber (see Fig. 4).
+As the ab/adsorbing sink is situated on the chamber bottom, a (small) vertical concentration gradient from top to bottom of the chamber might be established, of which the degree depends on the specific turbulent conditions (selection of the applied fan, flow rate, and volume) and deposition velocities of the gas reactant.

-Five different outlet positions, represented by the coloured squares (i.e., A, B, C, D and E), were chosen.
-For each experiment, 5 ml of newly prepared saturated KI solution, which formed a thin liquid film in a clean petri dish (I.D.: 90 mm), was exposed to a constant O_3 mixing ratio of ~ 46 ppb.
-As shown in Fig. 4, discernible differences of the measured C{out} can be found among three outlet heights: lower height (D and E), medial height (B and C), and upper height (A).
-C{out} decreases with lowering the
+Five different outlet positions, represented by the colored squares (i.e., A, B, C, D, and E) were chosen.
+For each experiment, 5 mL of newly prepared saturated KI solution, which formed a thin liquid film in a clean petri dish (ID: 90 mm) was exposed to a constant $O_3$ mixing ratio of $\sim 46$ ppb.
+As shown in Fig. 4, discernible differences of the measured $C{\text{out}}$ can be found among three outlet heights: lower height (D and E), medial height (B and C), and upper height (A).
+Cout decreases with lowering the outlet position height, implying the existence of a small vertical concentration gradient within the chamber: the measured maximum concentration difference between position D and A is 14 %.
+Cout at the same outlet heights, i.e., B and C, as well as D and E, show smaller horizontal concentration differences.
+This demonstrates the measured mixing ratio at outlet position C and E can respectively represent the mixing ratios on the horizontal cross-section where each outlet is located.